coryodaniel/bonny/README.md

 A set of application specific controllers deployed on Kubernetes and managed via kubectl and the Kubernetes API.

-## Testing
+## Contributing

-Check the guide about testing
+I'm thankful for any contribution to this project.
+Check out the [contribution guide](guides/contributing.md)

 ## Operator Blog Posts